 If it’s your first time to ride a zipline, there are a few things to know.
 Do note that most ziplines in the Philippines have rules and regulations that you must follow before you are allowed to ride.
 Some have weight limits, health requirements, age requirements, and clothing requirements.
 Others might require you to read and sign a waiver that removes company liability for any untoward accidents.

 Make sure you know these full well before visiting to avoid inconveniences.
 Now, get buckled up and prepare yourself for an unforgettable ride!
+If you love the Philippines, stay a bit longer.
+It’s pretty easy to get a Philippines visa so you can explore more of the country and try all these top zipline attractions.

 Are you ready to zipline in the Philippines?
 Let us know in the comments below.
 We’d love to hear from you.